Neighbors' Drum Practice Causing Cat Anxiety: AITA for Asking to Reduce Noise?

 Comment from u/coffeeholic_27

 Consider using calming pheromone diffusers or soft music to create a soothing environment that promotes relaxation.
 These calming strategies can make a substantial difference in how Luna copes with the noise.
-This proactive approach not only supports Luna but also allows your neighbor to continue pursuing their passion for drumming without guilt or concern about the impact on their furry friend.
+This proactive approach not only supports Luna but also allows your neighbor to continue pursuing his passion for drumming without guilt or concern about the impact on their furry friend.
 By taking these steps, you can ensure a harmonious balance between musical expression and animal comfort.

 Comment from u/RainbowSparkles22